raffaelespazzoli/openshift-enablement-exam/misc/keepalived-self-hosted-loadbalancer/README.md

 This is an Ansible playbook that install a L4 load balancer for Openshift.
 It will actually install two load balancers: one for the masters and one for the routers.
 The load balancers are highly available by means of a VIP.
 Both the VIP and the load balancing functions are managed by Keepalived.
 Keepalived is run as a pod inside openshift, therefore this loadbalancer is self-hosted.

 The below diagram depicts the architecture:

 ![Self-hosted loadbalancer](./media/self-hosted-loadbalancer.png)

 The load balancer is needed before OpenShift starts.
 To work around this chicken-egg situation, the load balancer is deployed as a [static pod](https://kubernetes.io/docs/tasks/administer-cluster/static-pod/).

-The playbook makes sure that the nodes running the keepalived static pod are correclty configured. the playbook requires the definition of two new groups under the OSEv3 group: `master-lbs`, `routers-lbs`
+This playbook makes sure that the nodes running the keepalived static pod are correclty configured.
+This playbook requires the definition of two new groups under the OSEv3 group: `master-lbs`, `routers-lbs`

 ```
 [OSEv3:children]